-ViewModel is one of the most popular building blocks in Android applications, but I don’t use it in my projects.
-To some Android developers, especially to ones who started their career in the “ViewModel era”, this might sound crazy.
-Well, I’m not crazy, I promise (though, that’s something a crazy person would probably say).
-I’m just pragmatic and understand Android architecture well enough to know what’s better for me.
+ViewModel is one of the most popular building blocks for Android applications, but I don’t use it in my projects.
+Many Android developers, especially the ones who started their career in the “ViewModel era”, might think that I’m crazy.
+Well, I’m not crazy (though, that’s something a crazy person would probably say).
+I’m just pragmatic and understand Android architecture well enough to see the full scope of ViewModel’s benefits and drawbacks.

-So, in this post, I’ll explain why you don’t really need ViewModel and show you the alternatives that I use.
-To organize our discussion here, in the following sections I’ll discuss the main features of ViewModel framework one-by-one.
-Let’s go.
+In this post, I’ll explain why I don’t need ViewModel and show you the alternatives that I use.

 Separation of Concerns

 Back in the dark ages of Android development (b.v.m – before ViewModel), we would write all our code right inside Activities.
 That of course, led to projects littered with huge God Classes having many thousands of lines of code inside them.
-Maintaining Android applications had been hell and many developers committed suicide, so something had to be done about it.
+Maintaining Android applications had been hellish job and many developers committed suicide.
 Okay, okay, that last part about suicides wasn’t true.
-In fact, the first part about God Classes wasn’t entirely correct either, but let’s give devil its due.
+In fact, the first part about God Classes wasn’t entirely correct either, but let’s get to this point step-by-step.

 When it comes to separation of UI logic, I personally use what I call MVC architectural pattern.
 It’s better than ViewModel-based MVVM because it incorporates the most important architectural insight in Android world – that Activities and Fragments shouldn’t contain UI logic at all.